 That’s what’s been hurting you.
 You have to bring those memories out of the ethers.
 It starts by writing them down and studying them so you know where you started, where you are now, and what you must do to reach your desired destination.

 You wouldn’t ever go driving on a long journey without a map or a GPS system.
 Why do you think you can reach your life’s goals and destination without a roadmap … your “guided journal writing system?”

 Look at the people you know who may have had good intentions, following the standards everyone else followed.
 They got a good education, a good job, a good relationship, and have the ideal family but they are not happy.
 Somewhere along their path, they got distracted by things that lacked truth and meaning for them.
 Their lives became a series of repetitive actions that merely got them to the next day.
 After doing this for decades they lost track of who they were when they first came into this world.
 They missed the life they could have had, the life they intended to have.

 It’s still not too late to go back to the beginning and discover what you came in with and see where you got off your path, where you missed the guidance, the signposts along the way that could have gotten you to where you wanted quicker.

-By going back and putting your life under a microscope you will be able to not only understand your life up to this point, but know what to listen for, look for, and apply to your journey going forward.”
+By going back and putting your life under a microscope you will be able to not only understand your life up to this point but know how to listen for guidance.
+In four steps you will learn to;

 - What is it in your life that you are disappointed with?
 Identify the things that bother you.
 Look back to see how these things pushed you off your path and prevented you from living the life you intended.
 Write that in your journal.